Mount Lemmon

 Mount Lemmon, with a summit elevation of 9,171 ft, is the highest point in the Santa Catalina Mountains.
 It is located in the Coronado National Forest north of Tucson, Arizona, United States.
 Mount Lemmon was named for botanist Sara Plummer Lemmon, who trekked to the top of the mountain with her husband and E. O. Stratton, a local rancher, by horse and foot in 1881.
 Mount Lemmon is also known as Babad Do'ag, or Frog Mountain to the Tohono O'odham.
+It is home to the southernmost ski destination in the continental United States.

 Geography

 Climate

-Due to the elevation change from the bottom to the top, the summit of the mountain can be twenty to thirty degrees cooler than the base.
-It usually sees at least one snow fall during the winter months, making it a cool escape and popular tourist attraction for Tucson inhabitants.
+Due to the elevation change from the bottom to the top, the summit of the mountain can be 20–30°F cooler than the base.
+It typically sees from 10 to 20 inches of monthly snowfall during the winter, making it a cool escape and popular tourist attraction for Tucson inhabitants.

 Geology

 Mount Lemmon is made up of Bolsa Quartzite, Dripping Spring Quartzite, and a local sandstone and conglomerate.
 The portions have been intruded by a Diabase Dike of the Apace Group.